 It’s customizable, takes just a few minutes to create, and it’s pretty inexpensive, too.

-The materials listed here includes the specific items the creator of this DIY tutorial used, along with his alternative suggestions, but you can really do anything you want with this.
+The materials listed here include the specific items the creator of this DIY tutorial used, along with his alternative suggestions, but you can really do anything you want with this.

 The creator used rope, a candle jar, and some decorative pebbles to give it a rustic look, but you could use an assortment of tiles, broken china, knick-knacks, or just about any other small hoard of objects.